 In Design Strategy Studio II the students will meet a new level of complexity in strategic-design thinking.
-Next to considering technological and material possibilities, market needs, and the product ecosystem, they will be asked to include sustainability thinking into
+Next to considering technological and material possibilities, market needs, and the product ecosystem, they will be asked to include sustainability thinking into the design process.
+In the process, they will use all skills attained earlier to frame the problem, formulate a design brief, and generate concept ideas.

-STR303 DESIGN STRATEGY STUDIO III: SERVICE & EXPERIENCE DESIGN
+STR303 DESIGN STRATEGY STUDIO III: SERVICE & EXPERIENCE DESIGN Credits: 4